All Classes Offered

 HISTORY- I take many programs into schools, scouts, or other groups.
 The most asked-for program has been THE NATIVE AMERICANS in which I demonstrate many handmade crafts and skills of the old ways.
 The story begins with the first human foot set upon North America and from there branches out into the 500 resulting tribes.
 What created these discrete tribes?
 The land itself.
 Each mini-environment placed its influences upon the new native settlers.
 The program delves into culture, living skills, and tribal philosophy, which offers the opportunity to compare ancient values to our contemporary attitudes toward our environment.
 This 1 ½ hour seminar can be followed by an outside tour of THE SECRETS OF THE INDIANS, a hands-on exploration that brings the magic of history into the familiar components of your backyard.
 In walking your land during this part of the program, you encounter the same resources that shaped the lives of people who first lived on “your land”.

-BOTANY- This is the heart and soul of Medicine Bow, because all the skills taught start with a knowledge of plants.
+BOTANY– This is the heart and soul of Medicine Bow, because all the skills taught start with a knowledge of plants.
 A comprehensive study of plant anatomy (in which you begin composing your personal life-study book of botany) prepares the student for extensive field study.
 This program is tailored for all ages.
 From this first class a student is prepared to continue his/her life study of plants and their uses as food, medicine, and craft material.
-By walking in the field with an expert who can eliminate the guesswork of plant identification, your competency in plant study accelerates so much beyond solo study.
+By walking in the field with a teacher who can eliminate the guesswork of plant identification, your competency in plant study accelerates so much beyond solo study.
 But eventually it is your solo study that instills in you the sense of really knowing your plants.

-ECOLOGY- Another program brought to a group, ecology is not, as many believe, a way to treat the earth, but a science (a process) that has been in place since the beginning of time.
-It is a study of inter-relationships between the earth’s puzzle pieces.
+ECOLOGY- Another program brought to a group, ecology is not, as many believe, a way to treat the Earth, but a science (a process) that has been in place since the beginning of time.
+It is a study of inter-relationships between the Earth’s puzzle pieces.
 Ecology is the science that taught humans by example to embrace conservation, recycling, etc. This is a good indoor program to be followed by outdoor time.
-Before conservation can be truly embraced by a student, an understanding of ecology is a must - as is the human place in that intricate puzzle.
+Before conservation can be truly embraced by a student, an understanding of ecology is a must – as is the human place in that intricate puzzle.

 DESIGN IN NATURE- This program is well-suited for indoors or out and provides a lot of excitement for those who like riddles.
 Everything that exists in nature is displaying its “temporary end result” of centuries of evolutionary experiment.
 Because a design exists today, it boasts a certain success in its architecture.
 So from my box of natural goods we try to reconstruct that animal’s or plant’s need for that design.
-The other aspect of this study that is fun is to consider this: everything that humans “invent” can usually be found first in nature.
+The other aspect of this study that is fun to consider is this: everything that humans “invent” can usually be found first in nature.
 Two examples for you: 1) the zipper comes from a feather.
 Look at the soft filaments of a feather under a magnifier as you separate two adjoining sections.
 And you can hear it unzip.
 2) Tick trefoil is a plant you might not know unless in fruit.
 You’ll know its little green, triangular seeds that stick to your pants and socks.
-(Beneath that husk is an edible bean).
 As you pull them off your are removing the “hooked” side of Velcro from the “loop” side (your clothes).

 THE OLD WEST PEACE OFFICER– I have offered this class to American history courses in schools because it has been one of the most important interests in my life.
 After 40 years of study, seminars, private meetings with top historians in the field, and my travels to the historic places in the West, I can offer a fresh perspective of history versus American mythology.
 The American frontier was unique to the history of the world and offered an interesting stage for those who would take part.
 Of course great tragedies underlie this westward expansion: the demise of the bison and the Indians and the disregard for the land as resources were chiseled from the earth.
 But an unparalleled adventure was ripe for the person willing to follow the frontier.
 I find none more compelling than he who pinned on a badge to bring order out of chaos.
 For some it was more than just a job.
 My specialty is the life and times of Wyatt Earp.

 CONSERVATION- I harbor the opinion that conservation cannot be taught.
 It must be logically appreciated by first exposing people to the treasures of nature.
 But this class certainly has its place, because today people are so removed from their true sources (in nature) that they might never conceive of the ways they can practice conservation once the obligation blossoms inside them.
-This class is recommended for school students and adults who are ready to assume some degree of stewardship toward the earth.
+This class is recommended for school students and adults who are ready to assume some degree of stewardship toward the Earth.
 The course addresses energy consumption, water quality, solid waste, recycling, animal rights, lifestyles, consumerism, philosophies, air quality, food, … in ways that apply to our daily lives.
 The program ends with the challenge of a commitment by each student.

-TEACHER WORKSHOPS -I will travel to your school to help your teachers discover ways to incorporate environmental education into their curricula with a minimum of effort.
+TEACHER WORKSHOPS –I will travel to your school to help your teachers discover ways to incorporate environmental education into their curricula with a minimum of effort.
 Part of this is learning to make the most of your school grounds.
 It is true that not every teacher is adept at presenting value choices in environmental education.
 But at the very least, every teacher should be visibly engaged in some aspect of environmental conscientiousness; for the teachers are role models who have a golden opportunity to help reverse the momentum of a culture disengaging itself from a reverence toward nature.
-No matter how removed a person may “seem” to be from the natural world, we all still depend on it as critically as did the people who chose to live closer to the land on a day-to-day basis.
+No matter how removed a person may “seem” to be from the natural world, we all still depend on it as critically as did the people who had to live closer to the land on a day-to-day basis.

 If you would like to talk more about Medicine Bow, give me a call at